ssdollxx/tuya-zigbee-switch/docs/updating.md

 So you are advised to **regularly update the quirks / converters** even if there are no FW updates.

+Normally, quirks and converters are backwards-compatible.
+Meaning that if you have devices on different versions, you can safely use the latest files.

 > [!TIP]
 > Follow the **#announcements** channel to stay up-to-date: [readme.md # Discord](../readme.md#-discord)